 WHO WE ARE

 The Hippodrome is an arts space where people of all ages can meet to enjoy theatre, music, exhibitions, poetry and film in the picturesque fishing town of Eyemouth.
-It is run by Hippodrome Arts CIC Ltd and alongside a changing programme of events will offer courses, talks, concerts, film screenings and activities to visitors and the community.
+It is run by Hippodrome Arts CIC Ltd and alongside a changing programme of events offers courses, talks, concerts, film screenings and activities to visitors and the community.

 A first phase of construction work has converted the ground floor, giving a flexible space for exhibitions and performances, with large double doors opening the building out to the harbour.
 An external terrace provides ramped access, and the potential for an outdoor seating and performance area, bringing activity to the harbour quay